THE SUNDERLAND SITE - PAGE 203

 Mary & Robert also advise that there was a tug named Sunderland which was not in fact built at Sunderland but rather, also, at J. P. Rennoldson & Sons Ltd. at South Shields, as you can read here.
 A 172 ton screw-tug built in 1914 for Sunderland Towage Company & leased in 1915 to the Imperial Russian Government for WW1 service.
 She was based in Archangel harbour in Northern Russia with her Sunderland crew.
 An ammunition ship blew up in the harbour & the Sunderland crew risked life & limb during the rescue operation.
 Their bravery was recognised by Tsar Nicolas II & their medals were presented at Buckingham Palace by King George V on behalf of his cousin the Tsar.

-David Wingate has made available, on 'Sunderland Tugs & Shipbuilding ...' on Facebook, a large image of what would seem to be the very same advertising card.
-Do view it here - in Photo Viewer.
+David Wingate made available, back in 2014, on 'Sunderland Tugs & Shipbuilding ...' on Facebook, a large image of Marsden built in 1917.
+The link to it no longer works so here it is.